mozilla/remote-settings/docs/adr/adr_003_bundling_collection_data.md

 - [Download of all addons suggestions files](https://searchfox.org/mozilla-central/rev/8ec3cc0472ad4f51b254728d024b696eaba82ba0/browser/components/urlbar/private/AddonSuggestions.sys.mjs#87-101)

 ### Metrics To Measure Before/After
-CPU usage, bandwidth, usage for full synchronization.
-Power and performance profiles on different clients.
+We want to measure CPU usage, total bandwidth used, duration of syncronization on fresh profiles, and battery usage for full synchronization.
+We should be able to gather most of this by running power and performance profiles on different hardware.

+Hardware to include:
-    - Mac Desktop
+- Mac Desktop/Laptop
-    - Linux Desktop
+- Linux Desktop/Laptop
-    - Windows Desktop
+- Windows Desktop/Laptop
 - Android Mobile
 - iOS Mobile (does it use remote-settings?)
-- How much collections are compressed
-- Total duration of synchronization on fresh profiles

 ## Non Goals